Medical Toxicology Education

 This four week clinical elective will provide students with experience in the assessment and treatment of toxicology patients.
 Students will spend time with toxicology faculty and fellows in consultation, examination, treatment, and follow-up of patients in the emergency, inpatient and outpatient settings.
 The clinical experience will include daily clinical rounds on inpatients, outpatient consults, including Children's Hospital, and Pittsburgh Poison Center case reviews.
 Medical students attend daily rounds with the medical toxicology fellows and rotating residents and will be expected to join the resident and attending on cases presenting to UPMC Presbyterian, UPMC Montifiore, Children’s Hospital of Pittsburgh, and Magee Hospital.
 A portion of the rotation will be at the Pittsburgh Poison Center, where students will learn from current patient cases and summary case reviews.
 During the month long rotation, students, are expected to take four shifts of home call.
 This provides the opportunity for students to see an acutely ill patient at the height of toxicity.
 In additon, they are required to present a 10 - 15 minute PowerPoint outline on toxicology related topic of interest or curiousity.

 Daily teaching sessions will be provided by members of the Medical Toxicology Service on the spectrum of toxicology subjects.
 Sample topics include: initial approach to the toxicology patient, decontamination, acetaminophen, salicylates, toxic alcohols, antidepressants, bites and stings, iron, and digoxin.
 Students will also attend the Medical Toxicology Service lectures that are given to other services and departments.
 Additionally, the student will be encouraged to participate in on-going research projects if available (e.g. chart review).
 Students will also be encouraged to prepare interesting cases for scientific presentation and publication.
 The overall curriculum will help students develop their knowledge base in medical toxicology, and improve their ability to diagnose and treat a poisoned patient.
-For more information, please call (412)647-8283 or click the link for the School of Medicine homepage below.
+For more information, please email Janna Nelson at email@example.com.

 - To develop skills in the initial evaluation and treatment of poisoned patients.